iaretechnician/mystical-islands/README.md

 At launch, players will access:

 - the mainland kingdom
-- approximately 2-3 islands beyond maknland
+- approximately 2-3 islands beyond mainland
 - several smaller dungeon and expedition areas

 Expected outcomes: